 In Vivo siRNA Transfection (animal siRNA delivery)

 Gene silencing by RNA Interference (RNAi) is a powerful research tool for studying gene function in mammalian cells.
-RNAi is a biological phenomenon by which double stranded RNA (dsRNA) specifically reduces gene expression of its corresponding gene.
-Potent inhibition of specific gene expression is experimentally achieved by the transfection of small interfering RNA (siRNA), which binds RISC complex and cause degradation of target complementary mRNA molecules in the cell.
-Therefore, successful, potent RNAi experimentation is dependent upon the highly efficient delivery of the siRNA into cells by transfection of stable and functional siRNA molecules.
+RNAi is a biological phenomenon by which double stranded RNA (dsRNA) specifically reduces the expression of its corresponding gene.
+Potent inhibition of specific gene expression is experimentally achieved by the transfection of small interfering RNA (siRNA), which completes the RISC complex and causes degradation of target complementary mRNA molecules in the cell.
+Successful, potent RNAi experimentation is dependent upon the efficient delivery of the siRNA into cells via transfection of stable and functional siRNA molecules.
 There is a plethora of protocols and methods that require careful selection to maximize the success of this process.

 Featured in vivo transfection products from Altogen Biosystems: